freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/object-oriented-programming/set-the-childs-prototype-to-an-instance-of-the-parent.english.md

 function Dog() { }

-// Add your code below this line
+// Only change code below this line

 let beagle = new Dog();
-beagle.eat();  // Should print "nom nom nom"

 ```

 </div>